reconditesea/scalding-commons/README.md

 Scalding-Commons includes Scalding Sources for use with the [dfs-datastores](https://www.github.com/nathanmarz/dfs-datastores) project.

 This library provides a `VersionedKeyValSource` that allows Scalding to write out key-value pairs of any type into a binary sequencefile.
-Serialization is handled through twitter-util's [Codec](https://github.com/twitter/util/blob/master/util-core/src/main/scala/com/twitter/util/Codec.scala#L60) trait.
+Serialization is handled with the `bijection-core` library's [Bijection](https://github.com/twitter/bijection/blob/master/bijection-core/src/main/scala/com/twitter/bijection/Bijection.scala) trait.

 `VersionedKeyValSource` allows multiple writes to the same path,as write creates a new version.
 Optionally, given a [Monoid](https://github.com/twitter/algebird/blob/develop/src/main/scala/com/twitter/algebird/BaseAbstractAlgebra.scala#L23) on the value type, `VersionedKeyValSource` allows for versioned incremental updates of a key-value database.